praveen-1999-dot/PraveenHiremath-Stepin_ScientificCalculator-/1_Requirements/_Requirements.md

 **however, the defining features of a scientific calculator include:**

-*scientific notation
+-scientific notation

-*floating-point arithmetic
+-floating-point arithmetic

-logarithmic functions, using both base 10 and base e
+-logarithmic functions, using both base 10 and base e

-trigonometric functions (some including hyperbolic trigonometry)
+-trigonometric functions (some including hyperbolic trigonometry)

-exponential functions and roots beyond the square root quick access to constants such as pi and e
+-exponential functions and roots beyond the square root

+-quick access to constants such as pi and e

 In addition, high-end scientific calculators generally include:

-hexadecimal, binary, and octal calculations, including basic Boolean mathematics
+-hexadecimal, binary, and octal calculations, including basic Boolean mathematics

-complex numbers
+-complex numbers

-fractions calculations
+-fractions calculations

- statistics and probability calculations
+-statistics and probability calculations

-· programmability — see Programmable calculator
+-programmability — see Programmable calculator

-· equation solving
+-equation solving

-· matrix calculations
+- matrix calculations

-· calculus
+-calculus

-· letters that can be used for spelling words or including variables into an equation
+-letters that can be used for spelling words or including variables into an equation

-· Conversion of units.
+-onversion of units.

 [https://en.wikipedia.org/wiki/Scientific\_calculator]